Shoreline Monitoring

 The team uses the Berger surveying method to identify, measure, and track changes within these sites.
 This data is developed into beach profiles for comparison.
 Through taking bi-annually beach profiles all of our target sites, we aim to understand our islands’ shoreline dynamics and report our findings yearly for data-driven decision making.

 Our team comprises of DCRM staff, student interns, and volunteers.
-We acknowledge the notable contribution of NMC and DCRM Summer interns throughout the years to collect field data necessary for beach profiles and analysis.
+We acknowledge the notable contribution of Northern Marianas College and DCRM Summer Interns throughout the years to collect field data necessary for beach profiles and analysis.

 Contact us